-This paper focuses on teaching skills possessed by an individual, and it ignores teacher effort, following a stream of the teacher quality literature (Stinebrickner 2001a, Stinebrickner 2001b, Rothstein 2015, Hanushek, Rivkin, Rothstein, and Podgursky 2004, Biasi 2017, Rivkin, Hanushek, and Kain 2005).
-The reason for this is lack of data on teacher effort.
-Recent findings that separately identify the impact of teacher ability and effort suggest that ability has a considerably larger impact on student achievement than effort (Macartney, McMillan, and Petronijevic 2016).
+This paper focuses on teaching skills possessed by an individual, and it ignores teacher effort, following a stream of the teacher quality literature (Stinebrickner 2001a, Stinebrickner 2001b, Rothstein 2015, Hanushek, Rivkin, Rothstein, and Podgursky 2004, Biasi 2018, Rivkin, Hanushek, and Kain 2005).
+The reason is lack of data on teacher effort.
+Recent findings that separately identify the impact of teacher skills and effort suggest that skills have a considerably larger impact on student achievement than effort (Macartney, McMillan, and Petronijevic 2016, Biasi 2018).
 Therefore, it is an important margin to focus on as a first step.
 Complementing this study with endogenous teacher effort choices would be a valuable extension if adequate data become available.